Honguito98/batch-game-flappy-bird/README.txt

  MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

- This is an ported game, i.e Flappy Bird is developed by Dong Nguyen The point is only for know at certain limits of batch files using some executables for commandline and NOT for theft CREDITS.
+ This is an adapted game, i.e Flappy Bird is originally created by Dong Nguyen.
+ The only purpose is to evaluate performance of batch files using some executables for commandline.

- This ported game, game code, techniques, including Seta:DSP, Seta:GPU, Fn.dll (Seta:Core), reverse engineer are developed by Honguito98.
+ This adapted game, game code, techniques, including Seta:DSP, Seta:GPU, Fn.dll (Seta:Core), are developed by Honguito98.

- None of the abovementioned are responsible for damage or loss of information.
+ None of the above mentioned are responsible for damage or loss of information.